microsoft/typespec/website/src/content/docs/docs/standard-library/built-in-decorators.md

 Pagination property defining a link to the first page.

-It is expected that the navigating to the link will return the same set of response as the operation that returned the current page.
+It is expected that navigating to the link will return the same set of responses as the operation that returned the current page.
 ```typespec
 @firstLink
 ```